 On the conveyance of the properties, dated October 1954, the Trustees as new owners were shown as 'Dr' Schonfeld, Luser Raiher, and Fred Weil (an associate of Rabbi Schonfeld from N16).

-Shul services were first held floor of Highfield House on 6th permanent location for the next six years was to be the tennis pavilion, where the shul moved in December 1954.
+permanent location for the next six years was to be the tennis pavilion, where the shul moved in December 1954.
 The shul in its new location was consecrated at a service conducted by Rabbi Schonfeld.